 [18.54] It doesn't matter if those are very high population or low competition or high demand in that location; if the yield's less than 10% on our initial figures, we discounted them and that's because we need property the achieve certain amounts on the return.

-[19.06] It’s also because when we’re looking at those at these areas, we want it to tick the boxes for everything.
+[19.06] It's also because when we're looking at those in these areas, we want it to tick the boxes for everything.

 [19.14] We want the house in multiple occupation (HMO) to deliver on yield, demand, competition, all of those aspects, so that's the criteria that we've selected for each of them.

 [19.21] These are below 10%, so they weren't colour-coded initially to start with.